aws/aws-cdk/packages/aws-cdk-docs/src/welcome.rst

 usage.
 For more information about AWS costs and the free usage tier, see `Test-Driving AWS in the Free Usage Tier <http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html>`_.

-To obtain an AWS account, go to `aws.amazon.com <https://aws.amazon.com>`_ and click :guilabel:`Create a Free Account`.
+To obtain an AWS account, go to `aws.amazon.com <https://aws.amazon.com>`_ and click :guilabel:`Create an AWS Account`.